Wastewater Screening Design Quick Reference Guide

 Is your wastewater screening design struggling to meet industry standards?
 Are you experiencing clogged and damaged equipment on a monthly or even weekly basis?
 For starters, you should evaluate your preliminary treatment and identify the most effective wastewater screening design for your wastewater plant.

 The first step to replacing equipment will include distinguishing the correct metrics for your concentrations, conversions, head drops and screen sizes.
 To assist you in sizing and fitting your next wastewater screening design, JWC has created a Quick Reference to help you measure and convert your specs for screens and components.
 The different equipment calculations in our new quick reference guide include all of the specs necessary for installation.
-This user-friendly quick reference guide will help you to convert screen specs fast and precise in seconds!
+This user-friendly quick reference guide will help you to convert screen specs precisely in seconds!

 Now that you have calculated the necessary specs, you will need to figure out the appropriate screen for your plant.
 JWC’s goal is to help you to treat your wastewater efficiently and effectively.
-JWC has carefully engineered wastewater screening systems for a number of application’s that include Drum, In-Channel, Auger and Static screens for municipal and industrial placements.
+JWC has carefully engineered wastewater screening systems for a number of applications that include drum, in-channel, auger and static screens for municipal and industrial placements.
 With so many choices, what wastewater screening system should you use?
 Let us break it down for you:

-- Rotary Drum Screens are installed in application’s that contain flume waters, effluents containing moderate to low solid loadings, high flows or high solids loading zone.
+- Rotary Drum Screens are installed in applications that contain flume waters, effluents containing moderate to low solid loadings, high flows or high solids loading zone.
 These screens are versatile and provide superior solids recovery from waste streams.
 JWC offers both internally fed drum screens and externally fed drum screens.

 - In-Channel Screens are used in situations without a grinder, usually where there is a limited number of rags and no large solids in the waste stream.
 JWC offers bar screens, chain and rake screens, fine screens and band screens.